 Material prizes are not paid out in cash and are excluded from exchange.
 Winnings cannot be transferred to third parties.
 There is no warranty or guarantee claim on the prize.
 Legal recourse is excluded.

-The competition runs from the July 11th 2019 until the August 12th 2019 exclusively on www.finntastic.de.
-The closing date for a participation is the August 12th 2019 at 11:59 p.m..
+The competition runs from July 11th 2019 until August 25th 2019 exclusively on www.finntastic.de.
+The closing date for a participation is August 25th 2019 at 11:59 p.m..
 Subsequent solutions and comments, which will be send after this date, can not be considered for the prize draw of this prize competion.

 In case of winning, Finntastic needs the correct first and last name as well as the postal address of the winners.
 These information will only be passed on to the Finnish folk band Trees or the PR agency Backseat PR, who will be shipping the prizes later on.
 If a winner does not reply within seven days after being notified by e-mail, the claim to the prize will lapse.